MathWorks-Teaching-Resources/Engineering-Problem-Solving/README.md

 ## Prerequisites

-This module assumes knowledge of some problem solving theory and calculus.
-There is minimal MATLAB knowledge required for these scripts and models, but you could use [MATLAB Onramp](https://matlabacademy.mathworks.com/details/matlab-onramp/gettingstarted), [Simulink Onramp](https://matlabacademy.mathworks.com/details/simulink-onramp/simulink), and [Simscape Onramp](https://matlabacademy.mathworks.com/details/simscape-onramp/simscape) as resources to acquire familiarity with MATLAB syntax, live scripts, and Simulink/Simscape models.
+This module assumes knowledge of some problem solving theory, calculus, and basic MATLAB skills.
+There is some MATLAB knowledge required for these scripts and models, and you could use [MATLAB Onramp](https://matlabacademy.mathworks.com/details/matlab-onramp/gettingstarted) and [Simulink Onramp](https://matlabacademy.mathworks.com/details/simulink-onramp/simulink) as resources to acquire familiarity with MATLAB syntax, live scripts, and Simulink/Simscape models.
+[Simscape Onramp](https://matlabacademy.mathworks.com/details/simscape-onramp/simscape) can be used as an optional resource to gain more skills.

 ## Getting Started
 ### Accessing the Module